- About CMNS

 The Senior Supervisor is required to submit information regarding the examination committee well in advance of the defence (at least 8 weeks for PhDs and 6 weeks for MAs).
 The defence should be scheduled so there is enough time for revisions before the student submits the thesis to the library by the end-of-semester deposit deadline.

-The Senior Supervisor is responsible for (1) consulting with the committee to confirm the thesis’s readiness for examination; (2) inviting the examiner(s) (for MA defences an examiner external to the supervisory committee and for PhDs, an internal-external and an examiner external to SFU); (3) and confirming a date, time, and campus location for the defence that everyone can attend.
+The Senior Supervisor is responsible for (1) consulting with the committee to confirm the thesis’s readiness for examination; (2) inviting the examiner(s) (for MA defences an examiner external to the supervisory committee and for PhDs, an internal-external and an examiner external to SFU); (3) confirms a chair for the defence, (4) and confirming a date, time, and campus location for the defence that everyone can attend.
 This information must be submitted to the Graduate Coordinator along with external examiners’ CV.
 The Dean of Graduate Studies approves the external examiner.
-In addition, (4) if a conference call or skype connection is required for one of the examiners, the Senior Supervisor needs inform the Graduate Coordinator who is responsible for making the necessary arrangements.
+In addition, if a conference call or skype connection is required for one of the examiners, the Senior Supervisor needs inform the Graduate Coordinator who is responsible for making the necessary arrangements.

 Under no circumstances should the student contact or correspond with the examiner(s) and thus the student may not arrange the defence details.

-The student is responsible for submitting the following articles:
+The student is responsible for submitting the following items to the Graduate Coordinator:

 - Thesis Title

-The Graduate Coordinator (1) books the defence room, (2) makes arrangements for any necessary technology (A/V, video conferencing, etc.), (3) confirms a chair for the defence, (4) gathers required signatures for and submits the Examination Committee Approval Form, PhD thesis, and the other required documents to the Dean’s Office, (5) advertises the defence publicly in the School and on the university website, and (6) delivers the forms for the defence to the chair of the defence.
+The Graduate Coordinator (1) books the defence room, (2) makes arrangements for any necessary technology (A/V, video conferencing, etc.), (3) gathers required signatures for and submits the Examination Committee Approval Form, PhD thesis, and the other required documents to the Dean’s Office, (4) advertises the defence publicly in the School and on the university website, and (6) delivers the forms for the defence to the chair of the defence.

 The Graduate Coordinator distributes MA theses to the examining committee; the Dean of Graduate Studies Office distributes PhD theses to the examining committee.